yuanbenson/pinot-docs/operators/operating-pinot/tuning/realtime.md

 This feature is available only if the consumption type is `LowLevel`.

 Once a committer is asked to commit the segment, it builds a segment, and issues an HTTP POST to the controller, with the segment.
-The controller than commits the segment in Zookeeper and starts the next consuming segment.
+The controller then commits the segment in Zookeeper and starts the next consuming segment.

 It is possible to conifigure the servers to do a _split_ commit, in which the committer performs the following steps: